-- 4. Online/Non-SHA Courses To earn a diploma from Sacred Heart Academy, students are expected to complete their courses through SHA.
+4. Online/Non-SHA Courses - To earn a diploma from Sacred Heart Academy, students are expected to complete their courses through SHA.
 When a course is offered by SHA, students are required to complete it within our institution.
 Exceptions to this, including dual enrollment courses used to meet graduation requirements, would need to be approved by the academic advisor.
 These requests must be a part of a specific academic plan for the student or an acceptable personalized curriculum plan.
 Students who are approved to take alternative courses must have the educational institution and course approved and would be responsible for any costs associated.
 Letter grades earned in the course will be applied to the student's SHA transcript, while percentage grades will be converted to the equivalent on the SHA grading scale.
 Students completing online courses are asked to work on their course work outside of regular school hours and therefore, would not have time allotted in their schedule for this purpose.
 Exceptions to this would need to be approved by the academic advisor, with no more than one hour allotted for online classes within the school day.
-Online course work completed during the school day must be completed using SHA technology.
-Students who wish to take courses not offered by SHA, through an alternate educational institution, would need to have their request approved by the academic advisor. - 5.
-Independent Study when a student is enrolled on a regular basis at Sacred Heart Academy: - a.
+Online courses work outside of students who wish to take courses not offered by SHA, through an alternate educational institution, would need to have their request approved by the academic advisor.

+- 5. Independent Study when a student is enrolled on a regular basis at Sacred Heart Academy: - a.
 To be considered for an independent study, a student must have at least a 3.3 grade point average in the department under whose management the independent study would take place. - b.
 Approval from the participating teacher, guidance counselor, and the Principal is required before starting an independent study. - c.
 Usually a maximum of one course (0.5 credit) per semester is allowed as an independent study for a student. - d.
 To qualify for an independent study during the regular school year, a student must be enrolled in at least five courses (2.5 credits) in the regular program. - e.
 An independent study must be supervised by a SHA teacher or a GI-TEC instructor if the course is a technical education course. - f.
-Depending on the type of independent study, families may incur an additional cost. - 6.
-Credit Recovery Students who fail a required course or do not have sufficient credits for graduation may earn back credits in either summer school, by taking an approved online credit recovery course, or by repeating the failed course.
+Depending on the type of independent study, families may incur an additional cost.

+6. Credit Recovery - Students who fail a required course or do not have sufficient credits for graduation may earn back credits in either summer school, by taking an approved online credit recovery course, or by repeating the failed course.
 Information about credit recovery options, including summer school, is available in the Guidance Office.
 The student will assume all fees required for credit recovery courses.
-Students must complete the required credit recovery course before the next semester that the course is offered at SHA, otherwise students will automatically be reenrolled in the SHA course.
-The original failing grade will be included on the transcript along with the passing grade earned in the same course and both grades will be calculated into the cumulative grade point average.
-Seniors who do not receive a diploma upon graduation due to failed required courses have one year from the date of graduation to recover the needed credit(s). - 7.
-Foreign Exchange Programs Foreign exchange students will be granted an honorary diploma if they are completing grade 12 at SHA, unless they are able to meet SHA's graduation requirements.
+Students must complete the required credit recovery course before the next semester that the course is offered at SHA, otherwise students will automatically be re-enrolled in the SHA course.
+The higher failing grade will be included on the transcript.
+Seniors who do not receive a diploma upon graduation due to failed required courses have one year from the date of graduation to recover the needed credit(s).

+7. Foreign Exchange Programs - Foreign exchange students will be granted an honorary diploma if they are completing grade 12 at SHA, unless they are able to meet SHA's graduation requirements.
 U.S. History and/or government, religion and English courses are required for exchange students regardless of grade level.
 SHA will determine the grade level in which to enroll the student.
+If you are an exchange student during your junior year, you must take the spring suite of assessments during your senior year.